It’s the year of decay of players who ruled in the 90s, and the fans observe three new heroes: Gustavo Kuerten, Magnus Norman as well as a prototype of a 21st Century player – Marat Safin. Norman doesn’t maintain good form in the second part of the year, but Safin along with Kuerten fight in the sea

 2002

-# Interregnum: admittedly Lleyton Hewitt maintains a position of the best player, winning a major (Wimbledon – for the first time in history serve-and-volleyers don’t play vital roles in the semifinals) and like in the previous season – Masters (Shanghai), but it’s a very balanced season, second year running each major final is consisted of a different pair of players, two titles go to 27-year-old guys (Albert Costa, Thomas Johansson) who didn’t play even a Slam semifinal before
+# Interregnum: admittedly Lleyton Hewitt is not as brilliant as a year before, but maintains a position of the highest ranked player, like in the previous season winning a major (Wimbledon – for the first time in history serve-and-volleyers don’t play vital roles in the semifinals) and Masters (Shanghai), but it’s a very balanced season, second year running each major final is consisted of a different pair of players, two titles go to 27-year-old guys (Albert Costa, Thomas Johansson) who didn’t play even a Slam semifinal before

 # Martin Lee defeats Sjeng Schalken in the only ‘double-bagel tie-break’ match (Rotterdam)

-# Mikhail Youzhny secures the maiden Davis Cup for Russia, becoming the first man to win a clincher in the Cup final from a 2-sets-to-0 deficit
+# Mikhail Youzhny secures the maiden Davis Cup for Russia, becoming the only man to win a clincher in the Cup final from a two-sets-to-love deficit

 2003